satchelspencer/bilt/readme.md

         export : '$'
       }
       ~~~
- - `noMinify` boolean, determines if to use minification in build, if false all modules will be minified regardless of their settings

 ## plugins
 plugins filter the module being required. plugins are prepended to a path in a require call like so: `path_to_plugin.js!my_module.js`. plugins are simply modules (an object) with *any* of the three optional properties defined as in this contrived example: